As a regular paying Social Security System (SSS) member, you’re entitled to borrow money to meet your short-term credit

 What Is an SSS Salary Loan?

-In a nutshell, SSS salary loan is a cash loan that SSS members, whether employed or self-employed/voluntary, can avail of to meet their short-term needs.
+In a nutshell, SSS salary loan is a cash loan that SSS members, whether employed or self-employed/voluntary, can use to meet their short-term needs.

-Due to the fast approval process and low-interest rate, SSS salary loan is the most popular and most availed program of the Social Security System.
-In 2019 alone, a total of 29.98 billion worth of SSS salary loans were released and issued to 1.46 million members who availed of the said loans from January to September1.
+Due to the fast approval process and low-interest rate, the SSS salary loan is the most popular and most availed program of the Social Security System.
+In 2019 alone, 29.98 billion worth of SSS salary loans were released and issued to 1.46 million members who availed of the loans from January to September1.

 To avail of the salary loan, the SSS member must meet the following eligibility requirements:

 - Must be under 65 years old at the time of application;

-- Must be a regular paying SSS member (employed, currently contributing self-employed, or voluntary).
-To qualify for a one-month loan, the member must have paid 36 monthly contributions, 6 of which should be within the last 12 months prior to the month of filing of the application.
-Meanwhile, in order to avail of a two-month loan, the member must have paid 72 monthly contributions, 6 of which should be within the last 12 months before the month of filing of application;
+- Must be a regular paying SSS member (employed, currently contributing, self-employed, or voluntary).
+To qualify for a one-month loan, the member must have paid 36 monthly contributions, 6 of which should be within the last 12 months before the month of filing of the application.
+Meanwhile, to avail of a two-month loan, the member must have paid 72 monthly contributions, 6 of which should be within the last 12 months before the month of filing of the application;

 - If employed, the employer must be updated when it comes to payment of contributions and loan remittances;